BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 ## 1. Vision and Goals Of The Project

 Develop an application for users to deploy their operationalized models in the cloud.
-This application includes a front-end UI and the computer vision repository.
+This application includes a front-end UI for the computer vision repository.
-* Providing a user interface that allows user to visualize the output of a deployed computer vision model.
-Users can improve on and gain insights from their deployed model by storing test images in a file system and examined for correctness through the user interface.
+* Provide a user interface that allows users to visualize the output of a deployed computer vision model.
+Users can improve on and gain insights from their deployed model by storing test images in a file system and examining them for correctness through the user interface.
 This user interface should be deployed to the cloud.
-* Providing a modular way for different models and different input/output signatures.
+* Provide a modular way for different models and different input/output signatures.

 <a name="users-personas"/>